How to break the sleep code by resting your head on a soft bag of buckwheat

 We all have different mattresses, and so you’re measuring the position of your head and spine as much as you’re measuring the firmness of your mattress.

-Removing unnecessary fill
+Removing unnecessary buckwheat hulls

 Now that you measured your head’s position, you need to remove enough of the husks so that when you lay down, it matches your standing position.